inspatiallabs/inspatial-dev/packages/motion/README.md

 ## 📄 License

-InSpatial Dev is released under the Intentional 1.0 License.
+InSpatial Dev is released under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ---